aziis98/website-2023/src/pages/articles/gtk-select2d-widget.md

     main()
 ```

+For now the program can only be used to select a quadrilateral as I removed the option to change the number of points.
+After all this I spent a bit of time trying to package this project for distribution without much success.

+## Packaging

+I wanted to write a [`PKGBUILD`](https://wiki.archlinux.org/title/PKGBUILD) because I have Arch and I would like for this to be properly installed on my system and make it easy to share with others (by putting it on the AUR maybe).
+But in the end I discovered that _first_ I have to package this as a Python package with something like `setuputils`?
+And only then I will be able to start messing with the `PKGBUILD`...

+But first I want to add the missing features I was talking about at the start of the post and refactor the code a bit before adding more features.
+It's just a couple of hundred lines of code but it already feels a bit _spaghetti_.

 ## Conclusion

-At this point in time this widget can only be used to select a quadrilateral as I removed the option to change the number of points.
-The next thing I want to do is to refactor this code a bit before adding more features.
-It's just a couple hundreds lines of code but its already feeling a bit spaghetti.
+The most important feature I want to add is zoom and panning but first, if I don't want to go mad with the coordinate system conversions, I will probably refactor everything to use `numpy` or something similar with proper matrix calculations.

-Yet again I confirmed that ChatGPT is most useful when starting a new project that uses a technology I'm not too familiar with or with poor documentation.
+Yet again I confirmed that ChatGPT is most useful when starting a new project that uses a technology you're not too familiar with or with poor documentation.